2008–09 Maltese FA Trophy: Quarter-finals

 In this round entered winners from the previous round and four teams that had received a bye.
 The matches were played on 7 February 2009.
 All 8 teams from this round were from the Premier League.
 Marsaxlokk, Birkirkara, Valletta and Sliema won their ties and advanced to the semifinals.

 Semi-finals

 The matches were played on 7 and 8 March 2009.
 Holders Birkirkara met the same team they met the previous year, Valletta.
 But this time they lost and it was Valletta who reached the final.
 In the other semifinal Sliema beat Marsaxlokk 4–3 on penalties after the match finished in a 1–1 draw.

 Final

 The final was played on 29 May 2009.

+Sliema Wanderers and Valletta met together in the Maltese FA Trophy final four times before, having previously met in 1959, 1964, 1991, and 1996.
+When meeting in the finals, Valletta has won it three times, while Sliema Wanderers won it once.

+The last time Valletta and Sliema Wanderers met together in Maltese FA Trophy was during the 2011-12 Semi-finals when Sliema Wanderers beatValletta by 5–2.